Translation management

 • Versatile add-ons, like a workflow editor, Phrase Orchestrator, to quickly put together customized event-driven workflows and enable customization at scale, Phrase Language AI and Phrase NextMT for cutting-edge machine translation, and Phrase Analytics for tracking key translation management metrics.

-The range of features and tools available in the Phrase Localization Suite is unparalleled and provides you with everything your organization needs to take its global initiatives to the next level:
+The range of features and tools available in the Phrase Localization Platform is unparalleled and provides you with everything your organization needs to take its global initiatives to the next level:

 • A visual editor for in-context previews of translated content to ensure more accurate translations